cfengine/documentation/web-ui/federated-reporting.markdown

       ```console
       # /var/cfengine/bin/psql cfsettings -c 'TRUNCATE remote_hubs'
       ```
-* Reinstall and configure the superhub as described in [Installation][Federated Reporting#Installation]
+* Reinstall and configure the superhub as described in [Installation][Federated reporting#Installation]
-* Import any saved information into Mission Portal via the [Import & Export API] or Mission Portal Settings UI
+* Import any saved information into Mission Portal via the [Import & export API] or Mission Portal Settings UI
 * Wait 20 minutes for federated reporting to be updated from feeders to superhub

   or

-  * run `cf-agent -KI` on each feeder, and then `cf-agent -KI` on the superhub to manually force a Federated Reporting collection cycle.
+  * run `cf-agent -KI` on each feeder, and then `cf-agent -KI` on the superhub to manually force a Federated reporting collection cycle.